rkhullar/example-webapp/docs/tutorial/part-2-project-setup-and-local-development.md

 - https://gist.github.com/rkhullar/5f47b00b9d90edc3ae81702246d93dc7?file=depends-v1-okta.py

 Now we can update our hello world endpoint.
 The `GetUser` annotation allows us to include the `get_user` dependency to the route handler function in a concise way.
-And that's useful since each functions that needs access to user information would need the `user` parameter.
+And that's useful since each function that needs access to user information would need the `user` parameter.
 Without the annotation that parameter would be `user: User = Depends(get_user)`.

 - https://gist.github.com/rkhullar/5f47b00b9d90edc3ae81702246d93dc7?file=router-root-v2-okta.py